margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 --They can see the start of a new friendship.
 --It's like all the other stars in the sky sharing the light and love --In a universal dance of peace, love, and joy.

+We all see the stars and the tres and the birds from our individual places.
+A GPS point place.

+There's a whole world inside you.
+There's a whole galaxy inside you.
+There's a whole map inside you.

 <br>